Frequently Asked Questions

 Q: Will membership dues increase?

 A: Y leaders regularly evaluate fees in order to ensure affordability, while also stewarding the Y’s resources in a way that ensures sustained ability to address organizational and community strategic priorities.
-These dual areas of focus are constantly present and will be utilized as the rates for the future Y are established.
 Membership or program fees would increase with the increases to staffing costs, utilities, etc. As always, our Y financial assistance program is here to help ensure that everyone has access despite financial barriers.

 Q: Will the new Y offer childcare?

-A: Yes, we will continue to provide two dedicated preschool spaces as well as host a portion of our summer camps and afterschool care in the new Y. We will continue to offer and expand our programming for kids throughout Lane County utilizing schools and other sites where programming is most accessible to families.
+A: Yes, we will continue to provide two dedicated preschool spaces as well as host a portion of our summer camps and afterschool care in the new Y. We will also offer expanded drop-in child care while members and guests are using the facility.
+We will continue to offer and expand our programming for kids throughout Lane County utilizing schools and other sites where programming is most accessible to families.

 Q: Will there be more parking?